springscent-20/springscent-20/README.md

 print(get_random_quote())
 ```

-    ## We can do no great things, only small things with great love. - Mother Teresa
+    ## There is no expedient to which a man will not go to avoid the labor of thinking. - Thomas Edison